srcspider/_unit.js/README.md

 define modules in your code so you can combine all your files and not have to worry about it loading your code in the wrong order.

- - you don't need node
+ - you don't need nodejs
- - you don't need any sophisticated server backend things
+ - you don't need any sophisticated server backend
- - no sophisticated build system required; just uglify your code into one file and it will just work
+ - you don't need any sophisticated build system; just uglify your code into one file and it will just work
- - there's no million requests and dynamic script loading
+ - there's no http requests involved

 ## Syntax